-The proposed development will contribute to a complete, integrated community in the City's burgeoning Innovation District, by locating market rate and workforce rate housing in close proximity to the daily needs of residents.
+The proposed rezoning will, by facilitating appropriate redevelopment, contribute to a complete, integrated community in the City's burgeoning Innovation District, by locating market rate and workforce rate housing in close proximity to the daily needs of residents.

 Policy 1.1.2 To the extent possible, neighborhoods should be sized so that housing, jobs, daily needs and other activities are within easy walking distance of each other.